 In order to make phone calls from your computer, you'll need a microphone and speakers, or better yet, a headset with a microphone.
 If your computer has a built-in microphone and speakers, you may be able to use those instead.
 There are also adapters that will let you connect a regular phone to your computer or your router.

 Different services will have their own hardware and software requirements, but most computers from the last few years will have more than enough processing power.
 In addition, a broadband Internet connection is recommended but not necessarily required.

 Will an online phone service work for your needs?
 Review some of the pros and cons to help decide:

-There are numerous online phone services, but some of the most popular include Skype, Google Hangouts (which can also run within Gmail), and Yahoo!
-Messenger.
+There are numerous online phone services, but a couple of popular ones include Skype and Google Hangouts (which can also run within Gmail).
 Skype is especially flexible, as it allows you to choose from various levels of service, which range from free to paid subscriptions.

 Be aware that some services only allow you to voice chat with other users of the same service, and don't permit you to call phone numbers or get your own number.
 Before you start using an online phone service, make sure it provides all of the features you need.

 If you are interested in using online phone chat, we have tutorials on the following: